 By Kim Knox Beckius

 Get to the heart of the action in a few of Connecticut's nature wonderlands.
+Outdoor activities are the rewarding and safe escape we all need more than ever these days!

 In a few dips of a paddle, you can be out among the egrets, osprey and bald eagles and breeze-tickled, brackish plants.
 Rent a kayak or stand-up paddleboard from Old Lyme’s Black Hall Outfitters on the 500-acre Great Island salt marsh—a protected wildlife refuge where the Connecticut, Black Hall and Lieutenant rivers meet Long Island Sound—and explore a coastal realm few human eyes have seen.
 Calm, shallow, motorboat-free waterways are a paddler’s nirvana.
 Guided ecotours are enlightening with sunset excursions that offer a luminous color show.
+Also, located in Westbrook.

 Fall is the optimal time to tackle the moderate hike up Talcott Mountain in Simsbury.
 The trail is a perfect first hike for kids.
 When you reach the summit, you’ll have 165 feet more to climb to the top of Heublein Tower, built in 1914 as a summer residence.
 From this storied structure, visitors enjoy panoramic views as far away as Long Island Sound.